Card Image

 Capacity Market

-The Government introduced the Capacity Market to manage security of supply of electricity and ensure that Britain has enough reliable capacity to meet demand at least cost to consumers.
-The Capacity Market ensures electricity supply security by providing a payment for reliable sources of capacity.
+The Government introduced the Capacity Market to manage the security of electricity supply and ensure that Britain has sufficient reliable capacity to meet demand at the least cost to consumers.
+The Capacity Market supports electricity supply security by providing payments for dependable sources of capacity, contributing to the UK's Net Zero strategy and enabling a stable low carbon economy."

 New Scheme